jamesmorgan/github-explorer/README.md

 #### V0.7
 * Removal of custom settings implementation, now using Cinnamon 1.8 Settings API and hooks as well as adding more settings
-* Tweaked conext menu to open new settings
+* Tweaked context menu to open new settings
 * Refactor of looping code when querying GitHub

 #### V0.6
 * Increased default refresh interval to 3 minutes
 * Change default user to 'username' and [@myself](https://github.com/jamesemorgan)
-* github username link not updated when user changes
+* Github username link not updated when user changes
 * Display popup when no user is set on start
 * Dont perform inital lookup request when no user is set
 * Refactorings of menu creation logic, method names etc